Irina Levshakova: Background and early life

+Levshakova did not grow up in her family home, the 'Linnik Dacha' in Komarovo.
+At the time, the dacha was owned by her physicist grandfather, who did not like small children since he thought they interfered with his work.
+She instead spent her early years with her uncle Yuri.
+Yuri's house was also a dacha in Komarovo, which he had built himself.

-In her youth, Kuznetsova was considered a hippie, a lifestyle frowned upon in the Soviet Union.
+Levshakova was in her youth considered a hippie, a lifestyle frowned upon in the Soviet Union.
 Her acquaintances later described her as beautiful but also unusual in that she smoked and sometimes used obscene language.
-After the intervention of some of the adults, she "corrected herself", getting married and in 1977 beginning to study at the Leningrad State University.
-Her first marriage was to Sergey Levshakov, with whom she at the age of eighteen had the twin sons Vladimir and Mikhail in 1977.
+After the intervention of some of the adults, she reportedly "corrected herself"; in 1977 she was married and also began to study at the Leningrad State University.
+Her first marriage was to Sergey Levshakov.
+Already in the same year of their marriage, Levshakova at the age of eighteen had the twin sons Vladimir and Mikhail.
 For most of her adult life following the first marriage, she used the name Irina Levshakova.

 Academic career

 Levshakova was a paleontologist and geologist.
-Levshakova studied under Lev Isaakovich Khosatzky, a well-known Soviet zoologist and paleontologist specialized in turtles.
-During her studies she wrote two unpublished student works (supervised by Khosatzky) on trionychid turtles, one on trionychids from Late Cretaceous Fergana (1980) and one on trionychids from Cretaceous and Paleogene Mongolia (1981).
-For her graduate thesis, Trionychids of the Cretaceous and Cenozoic of Middle Asia and Mongolia (1982), Levshakova sorted through and studied fossil bones collected by the renowned Soviet paleontologist Ivan Yefremov, material which had previously been studied by Khosatzky but never published.
+She studied at the Department of Palaeontology at the Leningrad State University under Lev Isaakovich Khosatzky, a well-known Soviet zoologist and paleontologist specialized in turtles.
+During her studies Levshakova wrote two unpublished student works (supervised by Khosatzky) on trionychid turtles, one on trionychids from Late Cretaceous Fergana (1980) and one on trionychids from Cretaceous and Paleogene Mongolia (1981).
+For her graduate thesis, Trionychids of the Cretaceous and Cenozoic of Middle Asia and Mongolia (1982), Levshakova sorted through and studied fossil bones collected by the renowned Soviet paleontologist and author Ivan Yefremov, also from Komarovo.
+Yefremov's material had previously been studied by Khosatzky but never published.
 Based on some of the bones she examined, Levshakova named two new species of the softshell turtle Trionyx.

-In 1986, Levshakova named a new species of fossil monitor lizard, Varanus darevskii, based on a relatively well-preserved skull from the Early Pliocene found near the village of Sor in Tajikistan.
+Other than her works as a student, Levshakova's contributions to palaeontology are somewhat sparse.
+In 1986, she named a new species of fossil monitor lizard, Varanus darevskii, based on a relatively well-preserved skull from the Early Pliocene found near the village of Sor in Tajikistan.
 Levshakova believed V. darevskii to be the ancestor of the modern desert monitor (V. griseus).
 In a 2004 interview, Levshakova jokingly described her naming of species as placing her "on par with Linnaeus".

-In addition to her paleontological work, Levshakova also spent several years in Central Asia doing geological surveys before she permanently moved back to Komarovo.
+In addition to her paleontological work, Levshakova like many Soviet scientists also spent several years in Central Asia doing geological surveys before she permanently moved back to Komarovo.